QuentinRa/blog.quentinra.dev/info/linux/networking/index.md

 ```
 </div><div>

 The 3 scans below are less used, so less likely to be detected, and blocked.
 They are even stealthier than SYN.
-The problem is that Windows, and other OS, are responding RST (closed) to such pings, because they are sending malformed packet.
+The problem is that Windows <small>(and some others)</small>, are responding RST (closed) to such switches, because they are sending malformed packet.

 * **NULL scans**